Foreign languages faculty

 M.A., B.A., Bishop K. Preslavsky University in Bulgaria

-In addition to teaching German at Northwestern, Dr. Dobreva serves as the college's summer study abroad coordinator.
+In addition to teaching German at Northwestern, Dr. Dobreva serves as the college's director of global education.
 In the fall of 2011, she also taught the ESL Writing class to international students at the college.

 A native of Bulgaria, Boryana Dobreva earned a master’s and a doctoral degree in German Studies from the University of Pittsburgh and a bachelor’s and a master’s degree in Germanistik from Shumen University, Bulgaria.
 Her academic interests include German-language contemporary literature and cultures of migration.
 She has been published in Colloquia Germanica and has presented at academic conferences of the German Studies Association and the American Comparative Literature Association, among others.
 Prior to coming to NWC, Boryana Dobreva taught German language and culture courses at the University of Pittsburgh.
 She is also the recipient of several awards and scholarships, including the national American Council of Learned Societies/ Mellon Dissertation Completion Fellowship.